ncheymol/ncheymol.github.io/_posts/2025-07-29-Proactive Monitoring of Intune and Windows 365 with PowerShell and Microsoft Graph.markdown

 lang: en
 excerpt: >-
   Discover how to automate proactive monitoring of your Intune connectors, tunnels, ANC, and Windows 365 provisioning with an advanced PowerShell script using Microsoft Graph and Outlook.
+description: >-
+  Discover how to automate proactive monitoring of Intune and Windows 365 with PowerShell and Microsoft Graph.
+Step-by-step guide for IT admins to monitor, alert, and optimize your environment.
 ---

 # Proactive Monitoring of Intune and Windows 365 with PowerShell and Microsoft Graph